kodyrouse/redux-honey/README.md

 # 🍯 Redux-Honey 🍯
-A typescript-friendly library that makes it *a lot* sweeter to work with advanced redux 🥰
+A dev-friendly library that makes it *a lot* sweeter to work with advanced redux 🥰

 # Installation